ColonolNutty/Sims4CommunityLibrary/README.md

   - Choose Item Dialog
     - Prompt the player to choose an item from a list of items.
     - Custom icons can be used.
-    - A possible use of this could be to display settings of some kind.
   - Custom Icons available for use with dialogs.
     - Right Arrow
     - Navigate Into Arrow